Elizabeth Wise, Ph.D.

 Elizabeth Wise joined the Department of Chemistry and Physical Sciences in 2001.
 She earned a Ph.D. in analytical chemistry with Stephen Weber, Ph.D. at the University of Pittsburgh and a B.S. in chemistry from The University of Toledo.
 As a junior at The University of Toledo, she participated in a one-year international exchange program with the University of Salford in England.

-Dr. Wise teaches many of the department’s lower-level course offerings, as well as FYE 101 College Connections.
-Her favorite courses to teach are CHM/CHL 182 General College Chemistry II and CHM 165 The Chemistry of Art.
+Dr. Wise teaches many of the department’s lower-level course offerings, as well as LUC 101 College Connections.
+Her favorite courses to teach are CHM/CHL 182 General College Chemistry II and CHM 165 The Science of Art.

 Since 2006, Dr. Wise has guided her CHM/CHL 182 students in research projects, the majority of which have related to the intersection between chemistry and art.
 Having always been interested in art, Dr. Wise received a scholarship fellowship to study painting conservation in Florence, Italy and she worked with the conservation team at the Toledo Museum of Art during a sabbatical leave.

 6/15/2018 “Curriculum and Research Related to the Intersection between Chemistry and Art”, The Glass City Chemistry Conference, The University of Toledo, Toledo, OH

 5/20/2017 “The Chemistry of Art: Development of a College-level Course for Non-science Majors”, 2017 Ohio Project Kaleidoscope Annual Conference, University of Findlay, Findlay, OH

 11/19/2016 “The Chemistry of Art” at the 2016 Northwest Ohio Symposium on Science, Technology, Engineering, and Mathematics Teaching; Bowling Green State University, Bowling Green, OH